 On the routes between Madrid and Barcelona and Malaga and Seville a few of the departures can be significantly cheaper, no matter how far ahead you book.

-Though with tickets typically available on the these routes 6 months ahead of the travel date, the very cheapest tickets prices can no longer be available within a few months of the tickets being placed on sale.
+Though with tickets typically available on the these routes 6 months ahead of the travel date, the very cheapest tickets prices can have 'sold out' within a few months of the tickets being placed on sale.

 On the Alvia routes between Madrid and northern Spain, tickets are typically placed on sale two months ahead and the further ahead you book, the cheaper the tickets will be.